FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargeclassification.md

 ## Description

-Indicates whether the row represents regular charges, or is a correction to previoulsly billed line items.
+Indicates whether the row represents a regular charge or a correction to one or more previous charges.

 ## Content Constraints